irsbugs/cmrt/CiviCRM Upgrading.md

 The tar program is used to create archives of many files, but it doesn't have its own compression routines.
 But by using the appropriate options with tar, it will cause tar to push the archive file through gzip.
 That way a compressed archive file is created containing a multi-file / multi-directory archive.

-* Backup the existing civicrm from the folder  <wordpress_root>/wp-content/plugins/
+* Backup the existing civicrm from the directory  <wordpress_root>/wp-content/plugins/
 *
 ```
 ian@hp:~$ echo backup_civicrm_$(date "+%Y-%m-%d_%H:%M:%S")_tar.gz